NguyenXuanLoc/climb3dviews/Assets/FingersLite/Readme.txt

 Fingers Lite (c) 2018 Digital Ruby, LLC http://www.digitalruby.com/Unity-Plugins

-Version 2.6.1
+Version 2.6.0.

 See ChangeLog.txt for history.
 Source code available on github: https://github.com/DigitalRuby/FingersGestures.

-Upgrade to Fingers full version today at https://u3d.as/hKg?aid=1011lGnL
+Upgrade to Fingers full version today at https://www.assetstore.unity3d.com/en/#!/content/41076?aid=1011lGnL

 License: Source code may be used in personal and professional projects.
 Source code may NOT be redistributed or sold.
+See License.txt for full details.

 --------------------
 Fingers Lite is a free version of Fingers - Touch Gestures for Unity.